Education Department opens investigation into Harvard’s legacy admissions

-BOSTON (AP) — The U.S. Department of Education has opened an investigation into Harvard University’s policies on legacy admissions, which give an edge to applicants with family ties to alumni.
+BOSTON (AP) — Opening a new front in legal battles over college admissions, the U.S. Department of Education has launched a civil rights investigation into Harvard University’s policies on legacy admissions.

-Top colleges’ preferential treatment of children of alumni, who are often white, has been facing new scrutiny since the Supreme Court last month struck down the use of affirmative action as a tool to diversify college campuses.
+Top colleges’ preferential treatment of children of alumni, who are often white, has faced mounting scrutiny since the Supreme Court last month struck down the use of affirmative action as a tool to boost the presence of students of color.

-An Education Department spokesperson confirmed its Office for Civil Rights has opened an investigation at Harvard and declined further comment.
+An Education Department spokesperson confirmed its Office for Civil Rights opened an investigation at Harvard.
+The agency declined further comment.

+But White House press secretary Karine Jean-Pierre said President Joe Biden has “made clear that legacy admissions hold back our ability to build diverse student bodies.”

-The complaint was filed July 3 on behalf of Black and Latino community groups in New England.
+The complaint was filed earlier this month on behalf of Black and Latino community groups in New England.
 The group argued that students with legacy ties are up to seven times more likely to be admitted to Harvard, can make up nearly a third of a class and that about 70% are white.
 For the Class of 2019, about 28% of the class were legacies with a parent or other relative who went to Harvard.

-“Qualified and highly deserving applicants of color are harmed as a result, as admissions slots are given instead to the overwhelmingly white applicants who benefit from Harvard’s legacy and donor preferences,” the group said in a statement.
-“Even worse, this preferential treatment has nothing to do with an applicant’s merit.
-Instead, it is an unfair and unearned benefit that is conferred solely based on the family that the applicant is born into.”
+“We are gratified that the Department of Education has acted swiftly to open this investigation,” the group said in an email statement.
+“Harvard should follow the lead of a growing number of colleges and universities — including Amherst, MIT, Johns Hopkins, the University of California, and most recently Wesleyan — and voluntarily abandon these unfair and undeserved preferences.”

 A spokesperson for Harvard on Tuesday said the university has been reviewing its admissions policies to ensure compliance with the law since the Supreme Court ruling on affirmative action.